-McGrogan, a social worker at Sharp Mesa Vista Hospital, was going about her usual workday when she began to feel chest pains.
+McGrogan, who at the time was a social worker at Sharp Mesa Vista Hospital, was going about her usual workday when she began to feel chest pains.

 At first, she wasn’t too concerned.
 Two days earlier, at the request of her primary care doctor, she had seen a cardiologist about the strange feeling in her chest, which she initially brushed off as indigestion.
 The cardiologist performed an echocardiogram — also known as a heart stress test — to check her heart rates.
 Everything came back normal.

 “It didn’t occur to me that I could have a heart issue,” says McGrogan.
 “I’ve always led an active lifestyle, which includes swimming rough-water ocean races, biking and hiking.”

 However, after work that Thursday evening, the odd chest pains returned once again.
 As she was driving to an appointment, McGrogan suddenly felt something wasn’t right.

 “I had this gut feeling that I needed to turn around and get a second opinion,” says McGrogan.

 The last moment McGrogan remembers is parking in the employee parking lot at Sharp Memorial Hospital, which is on the same medical campus as the Sharp hospital where she worked.

 Someone leaving the hospital found McGrogan collapsed on the ground in front of the emergency room and alerted nurse Jessica Morrison inside.
 Morrison hurried outside, then called for help when she discovered McGrogan had no pulse.
 She also recognized her employee badge.